-A Giants player set a new MLB record with a 21-pitch, 13-minute at-bat that included 16 foul balls — and it ended in a routine fly ball
+A Giants player set an MLB record with a 21-pitch, 13-minute at-bat that included 16 foul balls — and it ended in a routine fly ball

 — Jesse Foster (@Jesse__Foster) April 22, 2018

-The at-bat broke the record held by Ricky Gutierrez, who faced off against Bartolo Colon in 1998 for a 20-pitch duel.
+The at-bat broke the record held by Ricky Gutierrez, who managed a 20-pitch duel with Bartolo Colon in 1998.

-Predictably, Belt’s marathon at the plate produced a few chaotic graphics, inlcuidng this one from the folks at Comcast Sports.
+Predictably, Belt’s marathon at the plate produced a few chaotic graphics, including this one from the folks at Comcast Sports.

-“I wasn’t going to give it up, and the pitcher wasn’t either,” Belt said of the at-bat after the game.
+“I wasn’t going to give it up, and the pitcher wasn’t either,” Belt said after the game.
 “It made for a good battle.
 If it helped get me a little bit locked in for later in the game, it was worth it.”

-Belt also conceded that he felt a little sorry for all the other players on the field, as he’s no fan of extended at-bats himself.
+Belt also conceded that he felt a little sorry for the other players on the field, as he’s no fan of extended at-bats.
 “If I’m in the field and somebody does it, I can’t stand it, but I wasn’t going to give in,” Belt said.
 “I basically had to apologize to everybody after that.”

-While Belt’s nearly quarter of an hour at the plate didn’t get him on base in the first inning, it did help push Barria – who was making just his second career major league start – to a pitch count of 49 in the first inning alone.
-When Belt made it back to the plate in the third inning, he took another eight pitches before singling to load the bases, prompting the Angels to pull Barria after 77 pitches and 2.0 innings of work – 38% of the pitches Barria threw on Sunday were to Belt.
+While Belt’s nearly quarter of an hour at the plate didn’t get him on base, it did help push Barria – who was making just his second career major-league start – to a pitch count of 49 in the first inning.
+When Belt made it back to the plate in the third inning, he took another eight pitches before loading the bases with a single, prompting the Angels to pull Barria after two-plus innings of work.
+Thirty-eight percent of his 77 pitches Sunday were to Belt.

-In the fifth inning, Belt would hit a home run off of reliever Blake Parker in a nine-pitch at-bat, marking his fourth-consecutive game with a home run, and helping the Giants to their eventual 4-2 victory in Los Angeles.
+In the fifth inning, Belt hit a home run off of reliever Blake Parker in a nine-pitch at-bat, marking his fourth consecutive game with a home run and helping the Giants to their eventual 4-2 victory in Los Angeles.